403(b) Retirement Plan

 Exceptions for Waiting Period

-If you worked at another college or university, non-profit research organization or governmental agency (with no break in service between jobs) prior to joining the university, you may be able to waive the waiting period.
-You may also be able to waive if you were formerly an employee of the University of Louisville and were participating in the university’s retirement plan at the time of your separation.
+You may be eligible to waive the waiting period if you worked at a two-year or four-year university or college, non-profit research organization, Kentucky state government, or another non-profit entity which the University determines performs substantially similar services.
+This must have been your most recent employer prior to becoming employed by the University of Louisville.
+Note: You may also be eligible to waive your waiting period if you were formerly an employee of the University of Louisville and were participating in the university’s retirement plan at the time of your separation.
 Find out how to request a retirement waiting period waiver.

 Employee Additional Contribution